 Advance Auto Parts is the second-largest auto parts company in the U.S., with a net annual profit of $500 million.
 The company serves 5,000 stores and acquired chains operating under its brands (Worldpac and CARQUEST).
 Provides a large selection of products from 1,100 suppliers and a range of value-added services (battery charging, checking the car’s electrical system, etc.).
 Its largest shareholders are Freeman Spogli & Co and Vanguard Group, Inc.

 The successful auto parts business began in 1932, when Arthur Taubman, the son of Austrian immigrants with only an elementary education, bought his first three stores.
-His company, Advance Stores, gradually expanded to 54 stores and traded various goods in parallel with the service and repair of cars.
-The changes that led to Advance Auto Parts’ appearance in its now-famous version firm owed to Nicholas Taubman’s son.
-It was he who, starting in 1969, changed the direction of the business, choosing parts and expanding the business.
+His company, Advance Stores, gradually expanded to 54 stores and traded a range of goods in parallel with car service and repair.
+The changes that led to Advance Auto Parts’ appearance in its now-famous version owed to Nicholas Taubman’s son.
+It was he who, starting in 1969, changed the direction of the business by choosing parts and expanding them.
 Over the next 30 years, until the sale of Freeman Spogli & Co. in 1998, the company grew to 600 stores and annual revenues of 800 million.

 Meaning and History